Former Transgender Man Shares How She Transitioned, Then De-Transitioned

 Editor's Note: This is Part 3 in a Christian Post series on how Christians should respond to transgenderism.
 Part 3 will look at the testimonies of two former transgender persons in separate stories.
-Read Part 1 and Part 2.
+Read Part 1, Part 2, the second testimony of Part 3 here, Part 4, and Part 5.

 KathyGrace Duncan remembers first wanting to be a boy before entering kindergarten.
 She would often ride her tricycle and pretend to go pick up her girlfriend.
 The only children in her neighborhood to play with were boys and she understood her desire to be male was not normal and worked hard to keep it a secret.